Login

 Welcome to the Hurricanes Swim Team!

 The mission of the Hurricanes Swim Team is to provide a structured recreational activity where your child can learn the value of competition, sportsmanship and teamwork, as well as individual achievement, and not to mention making new friends and having fun.
+With the exception of coaches and lifeguards, we are a strictly volunteer run organization including all Board and committee roles.
+Volunteering is an essential part of our swim season.

 Northwest Swim Circuit (NWSC) - The Hurricanes are part of the NWSC, which govern the activities of the Hurricane Swim Team.
 The NWSC follows accepted rules and standards of USA Swimming, as well as rules and procedures designed specifically to meet the needs of the league and its member teams. https://nwsc.swimtopia.com/

-Hurricane Swim Team Board for 2023 Season
+Hurricane Swim Team Board for 2024 Season

 The Hurricane Board is made up of ten positions.
 With the exception of the Swimmer Rep, these volunteer positions are elected by the parents.
 The terms are two-year terms.
 At the end of the season, a nominating committee forms a list of willing parents to serve as Board members for the following season.
 Elections will be held for the available Board positions after the nominating process at the End of Season Banquet.
-The following is a list of your Board members for the 2023 season:
+The following is a list of your Board members for the 2024 season:

 Position Name Email